ReportDec 7, 2021

 An Alliance of Democracies: From concept to reality in an era of strategic competition

-Report by Ash Jain, Matthew Kroenig, and Jonas Parello-Plesner
+By Ash Jain, Matthew Kroenig, and Jonas Parello-Plesner

 With the rules-based democratic order under threat, the United States and its allies need new entities that facilitate cooperation not just across the transatlantic, but among larger groups of democracies worldwide.